eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

   (semantic-ui-less, semantic-ui-react).
 - Configure editor to use Unix line endings (a must!).
 - New components should be written as functional components, rather then class-based.
+- Components should not have minimal exposure to anything business-logic related.
+Text, labels, values, urls, etc should be provided only by the stories.
+Having these "hardcoded" in the components is a smell.

 ### Naming